kmskog/dcaf_case_management/docs/user_guides/CONFIGURING_DARIA.md

 To change a configuration, fill in the form input and click the `Save` button beneath that input.
 This takes effect immediately for all users.

-## Adding new lines
+## Adding new cities

-Many funds accommodate an increase in volume by funneling calls into different hotlines.
-DARIA accounts for this by having a concept of a `line`, and keeping patients within that Line.
-For example, the DC Abortion Fund has a line for DC callers, a line for MD callers, a line for VA callers, and a line for Spanish speakers.
+Many funds provide care in multiple cities.
+DARIA accounts for this by having a concept of a `city`, and keeping patients within that City.

-Adding or removing lines is a setting that engineers need to change for you; to add, contract, or rename lines in your DARIA, reach out to the DARIA team.
+Adding or removing cities is a setting that engineers need to change for you; to add, contract, or rename cities in your DARIA, reach out to the DARIA team.